Wisdom tooth: Prognosis

-About a third of symptomatic unerupted wisdom teeth have been shown to partially erupt and be non-functional or non-hygienic.
+About a third of symptomatic unerupted wisdom teeth have been shown to erupt and be non-functional or non-hygienic partially.
 Studies have also shown that 30% to 60% of people with previously asymptomatic impacted wisdom teeth will have an extraction of at least one of them in 4 to 12 years from diagnosis.

 Risk factors of inferior alveolar nerve damage

-Temporary and permanent inferior alveolar nerve (IAN) damage is a known complication of the surgical removal of impacted lower third molars, happening in 1 in 85 and 1 in 300 extractions, respectively.
+Temporary and permanent inferior alveolar nerve (IAN) damage is a known complication of the surgical removal of impacted lower third molars, happening in 1 in 85 patients and 1 in 300 extractions, respectively.
 Studies have shown that certain risk factors may increase the likelihood of IAN damage.
 Proximity of the impacted third molar root to the mandibular canal, which can be seen in radiographs, has been shown to be a high-risk factor for IAN damage.
 Alongside this, the depth of impaction of the tooth, surgical technique and surgeons experience are all contributing risk factors for IAN damage during this procedure.
 Careful case-by-case consideration is crucial to avoid this risk.

 Lower anterior teeth crowding

 Lower anterior teeth crowding has been a common discussion among the orthodontic community for decades.
-In the 1970s it was thought that unerupted wisdom teeth produced a forward directed force which would cause crowding of the anterior segment.
+In the 1970s, it was thought that unerupted wisdom teeth produced a forward-directed force that would cause crowding of the anterior segment.
 Recent research has shown that there is no agreed opinion and that the cause is due to a variety of factors.
-This includes dental factors such as tooth crown size and primary tooth loss.
-Skeletal factors which include growth of the maxilla and mandible and the presence of malocclusions.
-General factors, including the age and gender of the patient.
+This includes dental factors, such as tooth crown size and primary tooth loss, and skeletal factors, which include growth of the maxilla and mandible and the presence of malocclusions.
+General factors include the age and gender of the patient.
 Overall, recent research has suggested that wisdom teeth alone do not cause crowding of teeth.